tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Set a rational fee limit can guarantee the smart contract execution.
 And if the execution of the contract cost great energy, it will not consume too much energy from the caller.
 Before you set fee limit, you need to know several conception:

-1. The legal fee limit is a integer between 0 - 10^9, unit is SUN.
+1. The legal fee limit is a integer between 0 - 15*10^9, unit is SUN.
 2. Different smart contracts consume different amount of energy due to their complexity.
-The same trigger in the same contract almost consumes the same amount of energy[^1].
+The same trigger in the same contract almost consumes the same amount of energy[^1], however, due to the dynamic energy model mechanism, for popular contracts, different energy may be required for execution at different times.
+For details, please refer to the [Dynamic Energy Model](#dynamic-energy-model) Chapter.
 When the contract is triggered, the commands will be executed one by one and consume energy.
 If it reaches the fee limit, commands will fail to be executed, and energy is not refundable.
 3. Currently fee limit only refers to the energy converted to SUN that will be consumed from the caller[^2].
 The energy consumed by triggering contract also includes developer's share.
 4. For a vicious contract, if it encounters execution timeout or bug crash, all it's energy will be consumed.
 5. Developer may undertake a proportion of energy consumption(like 90%).
 But if the developer's energy is not enough for consumption, the rest of the energy consumption will be undertaken by caller completely.
 Within the fee limit range, if the caller does not have enough energy, then it will burn equivalent amount of TRX [^2].